Inbibo/adonisfx_docs/docs/maya/muscle.md

  - **Attachments To Geometry**: For each vertex with a geometry attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective geometry target closest point at rest.
  - **Attachments To Transform**: For each vertex with a transform attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective transform target.
  - **Muscle Fibers**: For each vertex, a line will be drawn showing the direction of the muscle fibers.
- - **Slide on Segment Constraints**: For each vertex with a slide on segment weight greater than 0.0, a line will be drawn from the mesh vertex to the closest point to its respective segment.
+ - **Slide on Segment**: For each vertex with a slide on segment weight greater than 0.0, a line will be drawn from the mesh vertex to the closest point to its respective segment.

 <figure markdown>
   ![AdnMuscle debug](images/muscle_debug.png)